lif31up/prototypical-network/README.md

 ### Training
 Run the training script with desired parameters:
 ```
-python run.py train --dataset_path path/to/your/dataset --save_to /path/to/save/model --k_shot 2 --n_query 4 --epochs 1 --iterations 4
+python run.py train --path path/to/your/dataset --save_to /path/to/save/model --k_shot 2 --n_query 4 --epochs 1 --iterations 4
 ```
-* `dataset_path`: Path to your dataset.
+* `path`: Path to your dataset.
 * `k_shot`: Number of support samples per class.
 * `n_query`: Number of query samples per class.
 * `epochs`: Number of episodes.